-The API key or access token was not present in the request, or it was passed incorrectly.
+Error meaning - The access token was not present in the request, or it was passed incorrectly.

-Find your API key or access token and add it to your request.
-There are two options for including your API key or access token in a request: the Authorization header (recommended) or the api_key query parameter.
-If using the Authorization header method, make sure to use Bearer authentication (rather than basic).
+Troubleshooting steps - Find your access token and add it to your request.
+To include an access token in the request use the Authorization header.
+When using the Authorization header method, make sure to use Bearer authentication (rather than basic).

 401 error: unauthorized, invalid authentication token

-The API key or access token that was provided is invalid.
+Error meaning - The access token that was provided is invalid.

-Check that the API key or access token you are using is the same as the key you see on your account page.
+Troubleshooting steps - Check that the access token you are using is the same as the access token you’ve already set up.

 403 error: invalid_permissions

-The API key or access token was passed correctly in the request, but you do not have permission to perform the action in the API request.
+Error meaning - The access token was passed correctly in the request, but you do not have permission to perform the action in the API request.

 403 error: invalid_permissions (field or table operation limits)